Weetynn/housing-dm-ii/README.md

 ### 2.0 Data Preprocessing

-#### 📌 Attribute Data Type Corrections & Renaming of Attributes
+#### 📌 Attribute Data Type Corrections, Year Data Extraction & Renaming of Attributes

-Four attributes were corrected for their data types:
+Four attributes were corrected:

     ▪️ "bathrooms" was initially categorized as a character data type and was converted to numeric.